 From time to time, our audit committee may pre-approve specified types of services that are expected to be provided to us by our independent registered public accounting firm during the next 12 months.
 Any such pre-approval details the particular service or type of services to be provided and is also generally subject to a maximum dollar amount.

-During the year ended 2021 and the period June 22, 2020 (Inception) to December 31,2020, no services were provided to us by PricewaterhouseCoopers LLP other than in accordance with the pre-approval policies and procedures described above.
+During the fiscal years ended 2022 and 2021, no services were provided to us by PricewaterhouseCoopers LLP other than in accordance with the pre-approval policies and procedures described above.